Use the dropdown menu below to view HPU’s Self-Quarantine Protocols.

 - Scenario #4: I live in a household where I cannot avoid close contact with the person who has COVID-19.
 I am providing direct care to the person who is sick, don’t have a separate bedroom to isolate the person who is sick, or live in close quarters where I am unable to keep a physical distance of six feet.

-- You should avoid contact with others outside the home while the person is sick, and self-quarantine for fourteen days after the person who has COVID-19 meets the criteria to end home isolation.
+- You should avoid contact with others outside the home while the person is sick, and self-quarantine for ten days after the person who has COVID-19 meets the criteria to end home isolation.

 Self-quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Self-quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in self-quarantine should stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department.